 I like to joke that my big kids are either wrestling or reading.
 But as I type this toy list, my three big kids are building a magnetic tile ball maze.
 Working out the kinks took time, but they are going strong.
 Magnetic tiles are a high-quality toy that they continue to play with year after year.

 We need at least 45 minutes of dedicated time for children to have time to play.
-And with sports, after-school activities, and homework, finding the time isn’t as easy.
+And with sports, after-school activities, and homework, finding the time isn’t easy.
 This excellent article highlights why play is encouraged for all ages.
 (Yep, us too!)
-Start by picking an unstructured day a week, allowing children to remember how much they enjoy playing with timeless toys.
+Start by picking an unstructured day every week, allowing children to remember how much they enjoy playing with timeless toys.

 Here are the best toys for 8 to 12-year-olds, including some of the latest trends and tried-and-true gift-giving staples.